Heat loss FAQ

 You keep mentioning oversized equipment.
 Isn't it better to size the appliance larger?

 No, definitely not!
-As I stated earlier in regards to cycling times.
+As I stated earlier in regard to cycling times.
 It is particularly important to size a unit properly.
 A central air conditioning unit oversized will run and cool the air, but the run time will be too short to remove the humidity properly.
 A unit too small will remove humidity well but may not reduce the temperature of the house enough for comfort.
 An oversized heating appliance will heat the home OK but cost more to run and maintain caused by shorter run cycles.
 With oversized heating equipment you may feel the temperature swing as the unit starts and stops.

 What does oversizing an appliance hurt?

 Over sizing causes the heating appliance to run shorter cycles.
-This causes the efficiency to be reduced.
+This causes efficiency to be reduced.
 The shorter the cycle the less efficient the appliance becomes.
 It could also run too long.
 The unit is efficient but may be too small for the heat loss.
 Properly sized units will run 7 plus minutes.
 This saves fuel, increases comfort levels and creates less maintenance.
 The starting and stopping of the equipment sucks life out of the controls and motors.
 It is better to run solid-state controls than starting and stopping.
 The constant in rush of power will shorten their life.

 If I want to maximize savings should I just get multiple prices and make wise choices?